Skip to main content

 Authentication

 Security Note: Keep your API keys secure.
 Do not expose them in client-side code (browsers).
 Always route API requests through your own backend server.
+Prefer the header methods over the ?api_key= query param, which can leak into server/proxy logs.

-Authorization Header
+Authorization Header (recommended)

 Authorization: Bearer YOUR_API_KEY_HERE